LivingWithHippos/unchained-android/CONTRIBUTING.md

 #### Linting

 Before opening a PR check the code style with `gradlew ktLintCheck`.
-You should get some suggestion to follow, but only if they are relative to the code you wrote.
+You may get some fixes suggested, but follow them only if they are about the code you wrote.